-Trained camp staff members, from a traditional summer camp not focused on children exposed to family violence, supervised all recreational activities.
+Trained camp staff members, from a traditional

+summer camp not focused on children exposed to family violence, supervised all recreational activities.
 Camp HOPE America staff members employed by Alliance for HOPE International managed specialized program activities and other therapeutic components.

-Using a traumainformed camper/

-counselor approach,

-Camp HOPE

-America focuses on

-providing affirmation

-and encouragement

-including nightly

-campfires where

-campers received

-Character Trait

-Awards each day from

-their peers or college-aged counselors.
-Camp HOPE America program activities are site specific but have included rafting, tubing, high and low ropes challenge courses (age specific), horseback riding, arts and crafts, kayaking and canoeing, recreational hiking and field games, skits and camp songs, nightly campfires, journaling, KBAR (kick back and relax) time in the cabins/tents each day with counselors and campers, camp fire group discussions each night (where children are asked the question "Where did you see hope today?"), three family-style meals each day (eating with their own cabin group), and other relationship-oriented times.
-Each day at Camp HOPE America, there is a positive statement for the day.
-California used a new curriculum while national partners used the previous summer's curriculum.

-Some of the statements included: "My dreams can come true," "I am resilient," "My future is brighter than my past," "I have a hope story," "Where I focus, I will go," and "My pain can fuel my purpose."
-By having a positive statement for each day, children had the opportunity to internalize their own uniqueness, personal progress, need for others, future-oriented focus, and perseverance.
-Children did not have "free time" at Camp HOPE America and children were never without an adult mentor or college-aged counselor (with the exception of toilet/showering any activities.
-Campers are encouraged to support each other in their personal Challenge by Choice whether they determine to undertake a particular activity or not.
-All activities are designed to promote creative thinking, decision-making, problem-solving, teamwork and mutual support, reasoning, self-esteem, needs).
+Using a trauma-informed camper/counselor approach, Camp HOPE America focuses on providing affirmation and encouragement including nightly campfires where campers received Character Trait Awards each day from their college-aged counselors.
+Camp HOPE America activities are site specific, but have included rafting, tubing, high and low ropes challenge courses (age specific), horseback riding, arts and crafts, kayaking and canoeing, recreational hiking and field games, skits and camp songs, nightly campfires, and journaling.
+Campers also experience KBAR (kick back and relax) time in the cabins/tents each day with counselors and campers, campfire group discussions each night (where children are asked the question, "Where did you see hope today?"), three family-style meals each day (eating with their own cabin group), and other relationship-oriented times.
+Each day at Camp HOPE America, there is a positive statement, called a Truth Statement, for the day.
+California used a new curriculum while national partners used the previous summer's pilot-tested curriculum.
+Some of the statements included: "I have a hope story," "I am valuable," "Today is my second chance," "Healing takes time," "I am seen," "Healing is a team sport," and "My pain can fuel my purpose."
+By having a Truth Statement for each day, children had the opportunity to internalize their own uniqueness, personal progress, need for others, future-oriented focus, and perseverance.
+Children did not have "free time" at Camp HOPE America and were never without an adult mentor or college-aged counselor (with the exception of toilet/showering needs).
 All electronics including cell phones, laptops, and other devices were collected and turned off when children arrived at camp.
 Electronic items were then returned after the conclusion of the camp.